Duško Vujošević: 1987–88: European Champions Cup Final Four run and losing the Yugoslav League playoff final

 Winning the Yugoslav league title made Vujošević's interim head coaching position into a permanent one.
 In the 1987–88 season, Vujošević took Partizan to the European Champions Cup Final Four in Ghent and finished third.
 In the following season, Vujošević led Partizan to the Korać Cup title and the Yugoslav Cup trophy.

-Vujošević is a coach renowned for his work with young players.
-He was credited with producing a formidable generation of players who became famous worldwide after making their debut in Partizan (Divac, Paspalj, Predrag Danilović, Aleksandar Đorđević and others).
+Vujošević was renowned for his work with young players and was credited with producing a generation of players who became famous worldwide after making their debut in Partizan (Divac, Paspalj, Predrag Danilović, Aleksandar Đorđević and others).

 First time abroad: Oximesa

 In the 1989–90 season, he was the head coach of the Spanish team CD Oximesa from Granada.
 Taking over Oximesa for Vujošević meant a reunion with power forward Goran Grbović who had previously been coached by Vujošević in Partizan for two seasons from 1986 until 1988.
 Furthermore, Vujošević brought along centre Milenko Savović from Partizan with him.

 The season was not a successful one after the club failed to make it to the champions group, and later on in the campaign even had to fight hard to avoid relegation.